What is Complex Regional Pain Syndrome

-By learning everything you need to know about your condition, because increased awareness leads to greater management and acceptance of the disorder sure that being as informed as possible helps you to know the best ways to achieve healing.
+By learning everything you need to know about your condition, because increased awareness leads to greater management and acceptance of the disorder.
+Being as informed as possible also helps you to know the best ways to achieve healing.

-All those who have followed a correct documentation of the CRSP /RSD will have come to know the effectiveness that in the definitive treatment of this disease cover the bisphosphonates and in this case the neridronate.
+All those who have followed a correct documentation of the CRSP /RSD will have come to know the effectiveness of bisphosphonates (BP) and in particular, of Neridronate.

 But let’s try to understand what bisphosphonates are and why they work.